Last Updated on

 Determining how you’ll create a content strategy

-Estimated time – What will be incorporated in the strategy, how much time the strategy will take to develop, and who will need to be involved in the strategy development
+In order to be most prepared, figure out an estimated time and the positions that may be needed to successfully implement your content strategy.
+This includes what will be incorporated in the strategy, how much time the strategy will take to develop and who will need to be involved in the strategy development.

-Positions that may be needed – Content strategist, managing editor, data analyst
+Positions that may be needed include content strategist, managing editor and data analyst.

 Great content marketing programs aim to: